Porsche 911T 2.4 MFI

 Finished in its factory shade of Light Yellow, the paintwork on the Porsche displays a youthful shine and presents well.
 With few blemishes to note, the 911 is very straight down both sides and retains a lovely aged patina throughout.

 Originating from dry US climes this example is structurally excellent and very original, with no welded repairs or replacement panels.
-It has benefitted from a cosmetic refresh at some point in its life but has never required restoration.
+It benefitted from a cosmetic refresh some years ago but pleasingly has never required restoration.
 A ‘72 model such as this is especially rare in that it features an oil filler flap on the right-side rear wheel arch.
 The newly positioned oil tank improved weight distribution and reduced the oversteer characteristic of earlier cars, but it is not a feature that lasted long.

 For a period "Café Racer" look the 911 currently has all bumper trims and chrome side skirts removed although they are in excellent condition and are included in the sale.